Bulletproof Asset Protection

 This generally forces a judgment creditor to pursue your assets in the foreign jurisdictions.
 These protective havens frown on frivolous lawsuits and predatory legal behavior by making it extremely difficult, and expensive, to sue protected foreign investors.

 Your bulletproof asset protection strategy now forces you legal opponent to hire local legal counsel in the offshore jurisdictions.
 They will find that their laws forbid contingency fees.
 Some countries require a bond.
-With a Nevis, for example, your adversary must post a $100,000 cash bond to the court before a legal board reviews the case.
-Afterwards, the board decides if the can even proceed.
+With a Nevis, for example, your adversary must post a $100,000 cash bond to the court before a legal board reviews the case per the 2015 amendment.
+Thanks to the 2018 amendment, the Nevis courts can set the bond for any amount, including much more than the $100,000 limit.
+After paying the hefty bond, the board decides if the proceeding can even move forward.
 If the board members does not allow the case to proceed they may or may not refund the bond.

 Assets protected with a properly established bullet proof strategy implemented prior to a judgment are very difficult to penetrate.
 Techniques such the offshore trust are proven to protect assets in court.